sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 </script>
 ```

 The prerenderer will start at the root of your app and generate HTML for any prerenderable pages it finds.
 Each page is scanned for `<a>` elements that point to other pages that are candidates for prerendering — because of this, you generally don't need to specify which pages should be accessed.
-If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `pages` option in the [prerender configuration](#configuration-prerender).
+If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `entries` option in the [prerender configuration](#configuration-prerender).

 #### When not to prerender